staltz/manyverse/CONTRIBUTING.md

 - Deploy to Google Play
   - Take the APK file from `../dat-release-latest`, upload and publish it on Google Play developer website
 - Announce on Scuttlebutt
-  - Copy-paste `../dat-release-latest/README.md` into Scuttlebutt as a new version announcement
+  - After `npm run release` ends, it shows in the terminal a ready markdown post, publish that into Scuttlebutt under the hashtag `#manyverse`
 - Announce on Twitter
   - Copy-paste from CHANGELOG.md the list of updates for the latest version, write it in the Twitter `@manyver_se` account and publish
 - Announce on Mastodon
   - Copy paste from Twitter
 - Sync Archival Dat
   - `cd ../dat-release-all` and `dat sync` (uploads to the Dat swarm)